-All staff will receive annual training regarding preventing, identifying, reporting, and managing bullying.
+All staff will receive training regarding preventing, identifying, reporting, and managing bullying.
 Meridian's bullying coordinator and individuals designated as campus investigators will receive additional training regarding appropriate consequences and remedial action for bullies, helping targets of bullies, and the Meridian's strategy for counseling and referral for those affected by bullying.
+The training shall be completed the first year an administrator or technology center employee is employed by Meridian, and then once every fifth academic year.